 For some drivers with ASD, the seat belt is the first complication.
 It can feel restrictive, and the feeling of the belt on your body can feel like too much.
 A seat belt isn't an option, it is a requirement; so we will need to overcome this sensory issue.
 Begin by taking small steps.
 Sit in the stationary car with just the seat belt on.
 Get used to the feeling of it.
 We'll address music later, but it's a good idea to put on your favorite soothing sounds at a manageable volume while you do this.
 Also, check out Amazon to find some great soft fabric products that slide over the seat belt to eliminate the firm elastic fabric that comes standard in cars.
 The other main "touch" issue is the temperature of the car.
 Many of our students don't realize that you have complete control over the temperature of your car.
 We recommend addressing the temperature before you begin driving.
 Figure out the temperature that is most comfortable for you and also where you want the air to be blowing.
 For the driving coaches, be sure to spend time reviewing what each of the ventilation settings can do, especially the defroster settings.
-Finally, in the scorching heat or the blistering cold weather, you may want to start your car 5-10 minutes before your desired departure time.
-This will assure you're getting into a car at the perfect temperature.

 Finally, we'll touch on vision.
-The biggest complaint we here from our students are headlights at night, especially bright lights.
+The biggest complaint we hear from our students are headlights at night, especially bright lights.
 Some of our students have utilized light dimming glasses while they drive.
 For all of our students, we teach never to look into the headlights but to find a spot on the far right side of the road to focus the eyes.
 This will keep your attention on the road while getting your eyes away from the bright lights.
 You never want to look down or close your eyes, so you will need to come up with strategies on how to handle headlights.
 For the coaches, you MUST work with your student at night.
 Go on slow backroads after dark and gauge how your student does with approaching headlights.